otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-encapsulation-and-adts.md

 * Searching the list: You can search the list for a specific item and find its position.
 * Sorting the list: You can sort the items in the list in ascending or descending order.

-Here is an example of how to create and use a list in C#:
+Here is an example of how to create and use a list:

 ```cs
 List<string> names = new List<string>();